Mediterranean Bowl with Lamb Meatballs

 - Garnish: toasted pine nuts, chopped parsley, chopped cilantro

-- Dressing: sour cream and sumac sauce
+- Dressing: sour cream sumac sauce

 - On the side: homemade pita